-There was a time not too many years ago where your choices for a bull bar on your 4WD were limited to a handful of companies.
+There was a time not too many years ago where your choices for a Bull Bar on your 4WD were limited to a handful of companies.
 Today though, there are a huge number of 4WD Bull Bar manufacturers around, and your choices are much greater.
-The thing is though, Bull Bars are not all the same, and there are a lot of things you really should think about before committing to one.
+The thing is though, Bull Bars are not all the same, and there are a lot of things you really should consider before committing to one.

 Why should you install a Bull Bar?